cacophony-wj/servitium/README.md

 **Could not download x:**

-Some Internet providers have difficulty accessing the servers which host the files comprising the list.
+Some Internet providers have difficulty accessing the servers hosting the list's files.
 Use a VPN (Virtual Private Network) with a terminus set to the United States.
 Free options include _ProtonVPN_ and _Cloudflare WARP._ If a download gets interrupted, delete all corrupt local copies before trying again.

 **Wabbajack could not find my game folder:**

-_Servitium_ will not work with a GOG or pirated version of the game.
-If you own the game on _Steam,_ go back to the Installation step.
-If this still doesn't work, ensure that you are not running Wabbajack as an Administrator. **Asking for help with pirated copies of the game will get you banned from Discord Support.**
+_Servitium_ will not work with a GOG or pirated game version.
+If you own the game on _Steam,_ return to the Installation step.
+If this still doesn't work, ensure you are not running Wabbajack as an Administrator. **Asking for help with pirated copies of the game will get you banned from Discord Support.**

 **MEGA download cap exceeded.**

 This shouldn't happen unless you download the list multiple times or download multiple _Wabbajack_ lists.
 Sign up for an account or wait for the timeout to expire.

-**Unable to Download Archives.**

-If _Wabbajack_ terminates without a green "COMPLETE" success box and instead gives you this message, refer to the manual download links at the top of this document.
-Almost all of the files that commonly fail are listed there.

 ## Post-Installation

 ### Verifying the Modlist

-_Servitium_ is over 500GB in size.
-To install the list, _Wabbajack_ downloads and patches hundreds of thousands of files.
-During the installation process several of these files are likely to have failed or corrupted in some way.
-Before finishing up with the _Wabbajack_ app, it is **strongly recommended** to run a file verification step or the modlist may be nearly unplayable.
+_Licentia_ is over 500GB in size.
+Given the likelihood of corrupted files during installation, it is strongly recommended that files be checked after installation.

-To verify the modlist, click the Gear icon in the upper right once again.
-Click the button along the middle-left that reads "Launch Wabbajack CLI."
+To verify the modlist, click the Gear icon in the upper right.
+Click the button along the middle left that reads "Launch Wabbajack CLI."
 Type the following commands:

 `cd cli`

-`wabbajack-cli verify-modlist-install -m "path to the Servitium.wabbajack file" -i "Servitium install folder path"`
+`wabbajack-cli verify-modlist-install -m "path to the Licentia.wabbajack file" -i "Licentia install folder path"`

-Obviously you will need to replace the portions in quotations with the specific file locations on your system.
+You will need to replace the portions in quotations with the specific file locations on your system.
 The Command Line Interface will hash and verify every file in the list against a known signature.

+I recognize that many people are unfamiliar with file paths and how to type in command-line commands.
+Most modern devices never require such knowledge.
+[Here](https://www.digitalcitizen.life/command-prompt-how-use-basic-commands/) is a comprehensive guide on how to use the command line.
+I realize this solution is not ideal, but until a Verify button is added to _Wabbajack_, this step will remain necessary for larger modlists.
+Note the location of your `Licentia.wabbajack` file and your `X:\Licentia` directory and do your best.

-You must keep reinstalling the list until every file returns as a 100% match.
+You must reinstall the list until every file returns as a 100% match.
 This may be much more difficult if your Internet connection is poor, or the _Wabbajack_ app is frequently interrupted.
+Do note that if you launch _Mod Organizer 2_, you just changed some files, so they will not verify.
+Do not touch anything before verifying.

+## Post-Installation

 ### Tweaking the Modlist

 If you wish to change your game's resolution, select the "INI Editor" from the _Tools_ menu along the icon bar of MO2 and change it via the `SkyrimPrefs.ini` file.
 Scroll down until you see the `[Display]` header and look for the `iSize` values.
 Note that the TYPICAL ORDER IS REVERSED, the HEIGHT is listed BEFORE the WIDTH.

 If you are confident you meet the System Requirements but still experience severe performance drops, you may need to customize your `BIOS` settings to maximize your hardware.
 Refer to your motherboard's documentation.
-The most common failure point is too-low RAM speed, which can often be addressed by enabling either the "XMP" or "DOCP" profiles.
+The most common failure point is too-low RAM speed, which can often be addressed by enabling the "XMP" or "DOCP" profiles.

 ### Launching the Modlist